 Award Amount: One grant up to $3,000 will be awarded

-- Funds will be transferred to the applying program/center or department/college, of which the program is fiscally sponsored.
+- Funds will be transferred to the applying program/center/department/college.

 Grant proposals will be reviewed according to the following criteria:

-- Outline and describe how your project/initiative serves to strengthen capacity building, develop civic-minded individuals, and elevate student leadership opportunities.
+- Outline and give examples for how your project/initiative serves to strengthen capacity building, develop civic-minded individuals, and elevate student leadership opportunities.